 While metrics like share of voice and SERP rankings provide some valuable insights, the primary goal of SEO should be to grow traffic that converts.
 Your PPC campaigns, too, are looking for conversions, whether sales or leads or engagement.

-Organic search has a tremendous amount of influence on the effectiveness of other channels, as it is an incredible source of customer intent – information you need to plan your campaign and know which keywords you need to advertise your services/products.
+Organic search has a tremendous amount of influence on the effectiveness of other channels.
+It is an incredible source of customer intent – information you need to plan your campaign and know which keywords you need to advertise your services/products.
 Improvements to organic search benefit a variety of other channels and elements of customer experience.

 Today, almost 30% of ecommerce conversions from organic come from long-tail keywords – search terms that you can’t typically predict.
 However, you can use them once you see what keywords have led people to your site.
 In short, the stronger the technical foundation of your website, the better your chances of ranking – future-proofing one of your biggest channels.

 Let’s also remember that site structure and coherence also count as SEO and improve the search experience by removing confusion and friction for visitors as well.
-If your page is well-optimized, your ad campaign will probably deliver better results because it will be easier for customers to convert once they land on your site.
+If your page is well-optimized, your ad campaign will probably deliver better results.
+It will be easier for customers to convert once they land on your site.

 Moreover, you won’t be able to do the really smart thing and use your successful SEO strategy to power your PPC keywords.
-The language, the detail and the emphasis that attracts your target customer organically to your web content should also be used in your paid advertising.
+Use the language, the detail and the emphasis that attracts your target customer organically to your web content in your paid advertising.
 This makes for better brand consistency – and it works.
-Studies have further shown that organic results showing next to paid results increase the click-through rate of paid campaigns as customers see organic and paid in the same search-engine environment.
-Conversions through PPC campaigns are made easier when sites are SEO-optimized.
+Studies have further shown that organic results showing next to paid results increase the click-through rate of paid campaigns.
+This because customers see organic and paid in the same search-engine environment.
+Conversions through PPC campaigns are easier on sites SEO-optimized sites.